Soham-23107032/Soham-23107032/README.md

-This account is just made for the Github related things in College
+This account is just made for the Github related things in College.

 <!---
 Soham-23107032/Soham-23107032 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.